akinsho/bufferline.nvim/README.md

 project to project and vim switches its directory, the bufferline will re-order itself as a different set of buffers will now be relative.

-### LSP Error indicators (Experimental)
+### LSP Error indicators

 By setting `diagnostics = "nvim_lsp"` you will get an indicator in the bufferline for a given tab if it has any errors This will allow you to tell at a glance if a particular buffer has errors.
-Currently only the native neovim lsp is supported, mainly because it has the easiest API for fetching all errors for all buffers (with an attached lsp client) This feature is _WIP_ so beware and report any issues if you find any.
+Currently only the native neovim lsp is supported, mainly because it has the easiest API for fetching all errors for all buffers (with an attached lsp client).

 In order to customise the appearance of the diagnostic count you can pass a custom function in your setup.